ae-phillips/ae-phillips/README.md

 ## Hello! 👋
 ### About Me
-My name is Anna Phillips — I graduated Summa Cum Laude in May, 2025, from the University of Richmond, with my B.A. in Psychology and minors in Music and Data Science/Statistics.
+My name is Anna Phillips — I graduated Summa Cum Laude in May, 2025, from the University of Richmond with my B.A. in Psychology and minors in Music and Data Science/Statistics.
 I'm a member of Phi Beta Kappa and Psi Chi.

 My interest in Data Science began with a Data Visualization elective within my Psychology major.
 That class was my first introduction to R (and coding in general), and I was immediately hooked on the interplay of logic and creativity.